chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 ## Published topics

-The following is a list of topics that the simulator is publishing, where you can get informaiton from.
+The following is a list of topics that the simulator is publishing:

-1. /robot_i/base_pose_ground_truth (i = 1, 2, 3, ... , K)
+/robot_i/base_pose_ground_truth (i = 1, 2, 3, ... , K)

+where i indicates the ith agent car on road.
+Your motion planner should subscribe to the topic above to get the current state of the ith agent car.

 msg type (nav_msgs/Odometry):

 http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html

-where i indicates the ith agent car on road.
-Your motion planner should subscribe to the topic above to get the current state of the ith agent car.

 ## Goal region